Contribute to Quality Animal Welfare

 - A specialised recovery and rehabilitation plan.

-Do not try to keep the animal as a pet – the biological characteristics, such as territorial and social behaviours, specialised diets and housing requirements, of wild animals are very different to domesticated ones and, accordingly, they make unfavourable pets.
+Do not try to keep the animal as a pet – the biological characteristics, such as territorial and social behaviours, specialised diets and housing requirements, of wild animals are very different to domesticated ones.

 After your studies…